 If you want to really make use of audiences well within your organization, you are going to want to ensure that you have a solid process in place for ensuring that your AD or Microsoft 365 groups are accurate, self-describing, and easily understood.
 End users are going to begin counting on these groups, their membership, and the processes that keep them accurate.
 We all know that employees leave, new employees are added, people move between departments and it creates for an ever-changing landscape.

 Option 1: Active Directory Groups

 I would rely on AD groups most often as these tend to be more controlled.
 AD groups often are or can be automated in a way that employee changes are automated in groups.
 Things such as on-boarding, off-boarding, and job changes.

-I would typically only recommend using existing Office 365 groups if they are well known and well-controlled.
-Consider that your MS Teams will have Office 365 groups that you may not want to use.
+I would typically only recommend using existing Microsoft 365 groups if they are well known and well-controlled.
+Consider that your MS Teams will have Microsoft 365 groups that you may not want to use.
 They aren’t centrally managed typically and might be too volatile within a corporate communication strategy that includes the entire organization.

 Option 3: Dynamic Azure AD Groups

 For those of you that have Azure AD Premium P1 or P2 licensing, Dynamic Groups in Azure AD may be the preferred approach.
 However, this option relies heavily on the accuracy of your users and their attributes in Azure AD.
 As a result, it may require planning and work to ensure that information is accurate.